BrunoZell/AskFi.Sdk/docs/domain/strategy.md

     | Initiate of Initiatives:ActionInitiation array
 ```

-A strategy maps any given `Perspective` to a `Decision`, where it analyzes object instances from a `Scene` that was obtained by interpreting the `Perspecive` according to the _Interpreters_ requested by the strategy implementation.
+A strategy maps any given `Perspective` to a `Decision`, where it analyzes object instances from a `Context` that was obtained by interpreting the `Perspecive` according to the _Interpreters_ requested by the strategy implementation.

 ## Live Execution